rengler33/st_project/README.md

 The format of input should be in CSV format.

-Each record should represent a project.
+Each record should represent a Project.

-The order of data for a project should be start date, end date, and city classification ("high" or "low").
+A Project consists of a start date, end date, and city-cost classification ("high" or "low").

 Dates should use YYYY-MM-DD format.

-Multiple projects should be separated by a newline.
+Multiple Projects can be provided as a Project group, and should be separated by a newline.

 Example input:
 ```csv